therealmikenew/MikesConnectFour/README.md

 #### Mike's Connect Four is a version of the classic game created by Milton Bradley.

-On page load, users are presented with a landing page where they can select a two-player game or to play against the computer.
-If they choose to play against the computer, they can select Fast mode (player must make selection within 3 seconds [or risk ending game] and computer makes selection within 3 seconds) or Normal mode (no time restriction).
+#### On page load, users are presented with a landing page where they can select a two-player game or opt to play against the computer.

+#### After selecting either two-player or versus the computer, users can select Fast mode where users must make game moves within a certain amount or time or risk ending the game.
+If they select Fast mode and also versus the computer, the computer makes selection within a few seconds.
+In Normal mode (both two-player or versus the computer), there is no time restriction.

-After player makes selection, they are navigated to the game board to where they can pick either red or black pieces.
+#### After the user makes their selections, they are navigated to the game board where they can pick either red or black pieces.
 They must press a start button to begin game.

+#### A scoreboard keeps track of wins.
+A reset button will empty the game board and reset the score tally.
+A button will allow users to navigate back to the landing page where they can "start over" and/or make new selections.

 ---